Mariska Hargitay: Joyful Heart Foundation

 Hargitay is the founder and former president of the Joyful Heart Foundation, an organization established in 2004 to provide support to survivors of sexual assault, domestic violence, child abuse, elder abuse and human trafficking.
-According to Hargitay, she was inspired by an encounter with a pod of dolphins that surrounded her while she was swimming off the coast of Hawaii at the age of 15.
-The encounter, which had ignited profound spiritual feelings within her, was one that Hargitay hoped to share with others.

 In November 2009, Hargitay and the Joyful Heart Foundation built healing and wellness kits for women who suffered domestic violence and were living in the Los Angeles County's domestic violence shelters.
 They created enough kits to give one to each of about 600 women.
 In California, the domestic violence services budget was in a major crisis, and shelters were forced to turn women away.
 Hargitay and her foundation donated money to the cause.
-Hargitay has worked with Michigan Police and Wayne County Prosecutor Kym Worthy to raise awareness about the statistics of untested rape kits.
-Hargitay appeared in the 17th season of NBC's The More You Know public service announcements in 2006, and again in the spring of 2009.
-She is an honorary board member director of the Multiple Myeloma Research Foundation.

 As of November 2010, the Joyful Heart Foundation had sent over 5,000 women and children on therapeutic programs in New York, Los Angeles, and Hawaii, which combine yoga, meditation, massage, journaling, and swimming with dolphins.
 According to Hargitay, the Foundation had raised $20 million as of April 2011.
 Reference to the Joyful Heart Foundation was worked into episodes of Special Victims Unit, via a necklace containing two pendants representing the Foundation that Hargitay's character began wearing in the show's 13th season.
 The Foundation works with several brands to create products supporting the cause, including Me&Ro, Michael Stars, and AZIAM's Wife Lover Tanks.